olyutorskii/PhiphoJ/README.md

 ## What is PhiphoJ ? ##

-* **PhiphoJ** is a Java library that supports primitive-typed array based ring buffer.
+* **PhiphoJ** is a Java library that supports primitive-type array based ring buffer.

+* It's not generics container like java.util.Queue&lt;E&gt;.
+There is no boxing/unboxing.
+It's GC-friendly.

+* It provides fast random access in ring buffer.

+* Ring buffers are also called Circular buffer, FIFO or Queue.

 ## How to build ##